Child Safeguarding Statement

 - Name of Service : Longford Community Resources clg – LCRL

-- The services we provide are: LCRL is Local Development Company.
+- The services we provide are: LCRL is a Local Development Company.
 As the Local Development Company for County Longford, the core purpose of Longford Community Resources Clg is to promote rural development and tackle social exclusion.

-The service we provide are as follows:
+The services we provide are as follows:

 - Leader (Rural Development Programme),